ranamihir/visual_embeddings_for_rl/README.md

 ## Requirements
-For ease of setup, we have created a [requirements.yaml](https://github.com/NYU-CDS-Capstone-Project/learning_visual_embeddings/blob/master/requirements.yaml) file which will create a conda environment with the name `capstone_project` and install all dependencies and requirements into that environment.
+For ease of setup, we have created a [requirements.yaml](https://github.com/NYU-CDS-Capstone-Project/learning_visual_embeddings/blob/master/requirements.yaml) file which will create a conda environment with the name `visual_embeddings` and install all dependencies and requirements into that environment.
 To do this:
   - Install Anaconda and run:
 ```
 conda env create -f requirements.yaml